TeenahApp/mobile/readme.md

 19. Implement an avatar view with waiting indicator.
 21. Datetime is null when ever the user did not specify it.
 22. Remove adding father/mother whenever there is already one.
+23. Change the file names into something more appropriate.
+14. Done with the updating educations.

 DONE: